Part OneIn the mirror’s glassy surface, I watch detachedly—almost disembodied—as a familiar hand applies makeup on my face.

 And yet it happened.

 Right before my eyes.

 And, suddenly, I wasn’t the same kind of conservative that Governor Reynolds and the rest of the party had become.
 Or that Keith had slowly morphed into.
-Or even like my working-class, rural, Protestant parents want me to be.
+Or even like our working-class, rural, Protestant parents want me to be.

 “Listen to this.”
 Keith picks up the paper again. “ ‘When asked why he felt the need to announce this now, Father Nicholas Bailey of Anointed Assumption Church said, “This issue is being framed in terms of lust and lasciviousness, of squalor and sin.
 But, in my three years as a member of this establishment, I’ve seen sinners find salvation, of a sort.
 I’ve seen the lost become found.
 And I’ve seen couples—often lost in mistrust or mired in the grind of modern life—find love again.
 These are gifts given.
 These are miracles witnessed.
 My faith tells me that God places upon us the sweet demands of love, so that we may find happiness by responding to them.”
-With unshaken faith, Father Bailey has no plans to leave Anointed Assumption.’ ” Keith balks, his hazel eyes—usually kind with a sheen of undeniable intelligence—bugged.
+With unshaken faith, Father Bailey has no plans to leave Anointed Assumption.’ ” Keith balks, his hazel eyes—so like her own, usually kind with a sheen of undeniable intelligence—bugged.
 “Can you believe this guy?
 Using religion to defend this whorehouse?!”